 - 2 oz lard or Crisco

 Combine the flour and butter into a mixing bowl.
-Use a pastry blender to mix it together.
+Do you hate trying to knead those together by hand, too?
+Here’s a baking hack to make it easy and slimy-free for your hands: use this pastry blender.
 Slowly add the water and lard until the dough forms a flaky pastry crust.
 Oh – and knead it as little as possible so that it stays flaky and delicious once it’s cooked.

 From here, you’ve got two ways to make the pie.